-HUMAN RIGHTS
+LABOUR AND HUMAN RIGHTS

-We are committed to respecting human rights and will not participate in or be party to any activities that support, promote or enable the abuse of human rights and we accordingly expect our Suppliers to practice the same approach.
+We are committed to respecting human rights and believe that all workers in our value chain should be provided a safe and fair workplace, with their rights protected and respected.
+We will not participate in or be party to any activities that support, promote, or enable the abuse of human rights and similarly, we expect our Suppliers to practice the same approach.